PADL/FlutterSwiftOCA/README.md

 This package allows the building of AES70/OCA client applications in Flutter, presenting a bridge between [FlutterSwift](https://github.com/PADL/FlutterSwift) and [SwiftOCA](https://github.com/PADL/SwiftOCA).
 OCP.1 values are re-encoded using the chosen Flutter codec.

+Once Swift Package Manager is [merged](https://github.com/flutter/flutter/pull/146256) into Flutter, this package will become a Flutter plugin with a Dart API and some example widgets for common OCA controls.
+Until then you will need to add an explicit dependency to your Xcode project and implement the widgets according to the channel protocol below.

 Method channel
 ---------------